RiverReports logo

 The state offers four primary trout species on the fly rod: brook trout (the official state fish), brown trout, rainbow trout, and landlocked Atlantic salmon.
 Add warmwater opportunities for smallmouth bass on the Connecticut and Merrimack rivers, and 18 miles of coastline for striped bass, and a visiting angler can experience remarkable diversity within a compact geography.

-NH Fish and Game stocks almost a million trout annually across the state, and nearly 50 backcountry ponds receive helicopter-delivered brook trout fingerlings each year -- a unique wilderness program that produces trophy brookies exceeding 17 inches in remote mountain settings.
+NH Fish and Game stocks roughly 400,000-500,000 trout annually across the state, and nearly 50 backcountry ponds receive helicopter-delivered brook trout fingerlings each year -- a unique wilderness program that produces trophy brookies exceeding 17 inches in remote mountain settings.

 Drive Times from North Conway (Central Base):